kpfleming/ansible-powerdns-auth/README.md

 ## Notes

-In PowerDNS Authoritative Server releases prior to 4.4.0, the server is not able to provide the OpenAPI/Swagger specification which this module requires.
-In order to use this module, you'll need to copy `api-swagger.json` to your Ansible control host (in the `files` directory of the role or playbook), and use tasks similar to the ones below to place a copy on the host where the module will be invoked.
+In PowerDNS Authoritative Server releases prior to 4.4.0, the server is not able to provide the OpenAPI/Swagger specification which these modules require.
+In order to use these modules, you'll need to copy `api-swagger.json` to your Ansible control host (in the `files` directory of the role or playbook), and use tasks similar to the ones below to place a copy on the host where the module will be invoked.

+You'll also need to specify `api_spec_file` in each task which invokes one of these modules.

 ```
 - name: temp file to hold spec